makzu/lotcastingatemi/CONTRIBUTING.md

 ### How can I run it?

-You'll need postgres installed on your system, along with all the other dependencies for Rails development.
-Make sure you have Ruby *2.4.2* installed.
-You'll also need [Yarn](https://yarnpkg.com/en/), which is a new dependency for Rails 5.1.
+Make sure you have Ruby *2.4.2*, along with a recent version of Postgres.
+You'll also need [Yarn](https://yarnpkg.com/en/) and Node.js installed

 Once you have the repo cloned, run `bin/setup` and it *should* get everything set up for you.
-Then run `bin/server` to launch both halves of the server, and point your browser to `localhost:5000`.
+Then run `bin/server` to launch webpack-dev-server and the Rails backend, and point your browser to `localhost:5000`.
 Your mileage may vary.

 You can run the code's test suite with `rails lca:test`.